Learning health systems: History

 The NAM's early efforts to develop the ideas underpinning the LHS began in 2006, via a series of workshops held over several years from 2006-2013.
 Among several early publications to express the need for a rapid learning health system was a commentary in Health Affairs in 2007 where Lynn Etheredge applied the term "rapid learning health system" in recognition of the opportunity to leverage electronic health records (EHR) to "learn" what works in health care.
 The series of NAM workshops generated several summary publications on topics under the mantle of the LHS, including publications focused on the digital infrastructure as well as on ethical considerations.
-In 2013, the workshops culminated in a seminal report, "Best Care at Lower Cost: the Path to Continuously Learning Health Care in America."
-Summarizing the heretofore efforts, McGinnis and colleagues enumerate key milestones in the evolution of the LHS that include these reports as well as decades-old efforts to generate evidence from routine health care delivery.
+The Joseph H. Kanter Foundation fostered a related effort to build a learning health community, holding a summit in 2012 to establish Consensus LHS Core Values.

 Nomenclature may vary in reference to the LHS concept.
 Some refer to a learning healthcare system, others refer to learning health systems or collaborative learning health systems.
 The architecture and objectives are similar, irrespective of the label—addressing evidence gaps, harnessing data, and effectively utilizing the best evidence at the point of need.
 Related concepts include the use of real-world data to generate real-world evidence, and mobilizing computable biomedical knowledge.

 Given that the LHS has an expansive definition and scope, many of the early adopters of this approach were health systems that also had embedded research capabilities, such as a formal department or institute.
 The Veterans Administration Health System, Group Health Cooperative, Kaiser Permanente and Geisinger Health System were among the vanguard organizations who also published insights from their experience of launching formal learning health system activities.
 Increasingly, academic health systems have taken up the principles and practices espoused by the earliest adopters.